rhaugerud/DRI-HOP/README.md

 (1) Tap the big green "Clone or download" button at the right of the Github window.
 Select "Download ZIP".

 (2) Unzip the downloaded file (probably DRIHOP-master.zip).
-You should have a folder named DRIHOP-master.
+You should then have a folder named DRIHOP-master.
 Place this folder someplace useful where you can find it.

 (3) Open ArcMap, open the ArcToolbox window, right-click on an empty space within the ArcToolbox window, and Add Toolbox...
-Navigate to DRIHOP-master folder and select DRI-HOP.tbx.
+Navigate to folder DRIHOP-master and select DRI-HOP.tbx.

 This code is not subject to US Copyright.